myog-io/WebDjangular/docs/start/quickstart.md

 DATABASES = {
     'default': {
-        'ENGINE': 'django.db.backends.postgresql',
+        'ENGINE': 'mysql.connector.django',
         'NAME': 'webdjangular',
-        'USER': 'postgres',
+        'USER': 'root',
         'PASSWORD': '#######',

-        'HOST': 'localhost',   # Or an IP Address that your DB is hosted on 'PORT': '5432',
+        #'HOST': 'localhost',   # Or an IP Address that your DB is hosted on
+        #'PORT': '3306',
     }
 }
 ```